klaytn/kips/KIPs/kip-draft_kgp6.md

 ## Backwards Compatibility
 <!-- All KIPs that introduce backwards incompatibilities must include a section describing these incompatibilities and their severity.
 The KIP must explain how the author proposes to deal with these incompatibilities.
 KIP submissions without a sufficient backwards compatibility treatise may be rejected outright.
 The authors should answer the question: "Does this KIP require a hard fork?" -->
 - The foundation should deploy new TreasuryRebalance contract to record the token redistribution.
-- To rebalance the funds and redistribute in a consistent manner the foundation should burn the designated funds before allocation.
+- To rebalance the funds and redistribute in a consistent manner the foundation should burn the designated funds before re-distribution.
 - This does not affect the backward compatibility as this a newly dpeloyed contract

 ## Test Cases